ClintonIgwegbu/Net-Worth-Calculator/README.md

 # Wealth-Tracker
-An app that allows the user to estimate his/her net worth.
-This app is unfinished though latest progress (as of June 2020) is shown in screenshots below:
+An app that allows the user to estimate their net worth.
+This app is unfinished though latest progress (as of November 2020) is shown in screenshots below:

 <p float="left">
   <img src="https://github.com/ClintonIgwegbu/Net-Worth-Calculator/blob/master/summary.png" width="40%"/>